abhishekjaden/chest-xray-detection/TECHNICAL_REPORT.md

 - **Well-represented classes are detected accurately and localised tightly.** Cardiomegaly and Aortic enlargement predictions closely match ground truth.
 - **The persistently failing classes produce false positives.** On difficult images the model floods the field with low-confidence boxes for Pneumothorax, Other lesion, and Pleural thickening — findings it detects poorly regardless of how many training examples exist for them.

-The failure mode is not "missing findings" but "guessing" on classes it never learned.

 ---

 ## 5. Evidence 2 — Confidence Calibration

-If a model is guessing on rare classes, its confidence scores should be untrustworthy.
 Both models were poorly calibrated — in opposite directions.

 **Method.** Every prediction above 0.05 was scored for correctness (IoU > 0.4 against a same-class ground-truth box) and binned by confidence.
-Calibrators were fitted on the validation split and evaluated on test.
+Calibrators were fitted on validation and evaluated on test.

 ### Faster R-CNN: over-confident

 24,457 test predictions.
-Expected Calibration Error was 0.046 overall — but misleading, because 73% of predictions fall below 0.2 confidence where the model happens to be well calibrated.
+ECE was 0.046 overall — but misleading, because 73% of predictions fall below 0.2 confidence where the model happens to be well calibrated.
 Restricted to actionable predictions (≥ 0.25), **ECE was 0.155**: a prediction claiming 75% confidence was correct only 40% of the time.

-**Temperature scaling failed.** T = 1.018, a 0.7% ECE reduction — essentially nothing.
-The reason is diagnostic: temperature scaling applies a single monotonic transform, but the miscalibration here is *non-uniform* — accurate at both extremes, badly over-confident in the middle.
-No single temperature corrects that shape.
+**Temperature scaling failed.** T = 1.018, a 0.7% ECE reduction.
+The reason is diagnostic: temperature scaling applies a single monotonic transform, but the miscalibration is *non-uniform* — accurate at both extremes, badly over-confident in the middle.

-**Isotonic regression worked.** Non-parametric, so it fits an arbitrary monotonic mapping.
+**Isotonic regression worked.**

 | | ECE (all) | ECE (score ≥ 0.25) |
 |---|---|---|